khakhalin/notes/00_words_to_lookup.md

 * Refresh the general flavor of Lagrangians and Hamiltonians

 Classic ML and friends
+* Expectation-Maximization
+* Kalman filter (and its friends)
 * Bayesian PCA
-* Kalman filter (and its friends)
-* Subspace methods
 * more on Gaussian processes
 * Graphical models
 * Hidden markov models
-* Expectation-Maximization
 * Variational inference
 * Resampling techniques: SMOTE, isotonic regression, Platt scaling
 * Hungarian algorithm